-There may be other ways that non-U.S. registrars give the impression that these registrars are following OFAC sanctions.
-For example, the Subgroup was provided examples of two non-US registrars with registrant agreements that stated that persons located in sanctioned countries could not use their services due to OFAC sanctions.7 Both registrars apparently used a registrant agreement "cut and pasted" from other sources.8 One of the two registrars (Gesloten) has since revised its registrant agreement significantly, and removed any mention of OFAC restrictions.
+The re may be other ways that non-U.S. registrars give the impression that these registrars are following OFAC sanctions.
+For example, the Subgroup was prince in services of two non-US registrars with registrant agreements that stated that persons located in sanctioned countries could not use their services due to OFAC sanctions.
+Both registrars apparently used a registrant agreement "cut and pasted" from other sources.
+One of the two registrars (Gesloten) has since revised its registrant agreement significantly, and removed any mention of OFAC restrictions.

 OFAC restrictions could have been included in these registrant agreements as a "cut and paste" error or because the registrar believed (rightly or wrongly) that OFAC sanctions applied to it.
-In either case,
+In either case, the conclusion is the same: registrars should understand which laws apply to their businesses, and they should make sure that their registrant agreements accurately reflect those laws.